Carvu94/CI-PP4-Recipes-Blog/README.md

 - As a visual representation of the project's status, I was using Kanban Board.
 Here is the [link](https://github.com/users/Carvu94/projects/4/views/1)

+#### Moscow Prioritisation

+- The Moscow prioritization technique is used to prioritize project requirements based on their importance and urgency.
+I was using Moscow to aid myself in determining priorities in project and also to label the bugs in code that I did not have time to address at that moment.

 ### Data Model

 For creating data diagram I was using Lucidchart